 An individual treatment program is subsequently developed for each girl in consultation with the house mothers, nursing staff and counselors.
 A treatment program will typically include the following elements:

 Once a girl turns 18 the CWC mandates that they move out of the dormitory located on our main campus.
 Girls who are interested in pursuing a college degree, additional vocational training and/or participating in a formal internship program may have the option of moving into New Horizons’ Transition House (TH) for up to 3 years.
 The TH, opened in 2021, is located in the City of Bhimavaram, approximately 40 minutes from our main campus in Podu.
-The TH has less direct supervision and structure than the after-care facility they came from but provides a safe living environment where the girls take on more responsibility for their own care and have greater interaction with the local community.
+The TH has less direct supervision and structure than the after care facility they came from but provides a safe living environment where the girls take on more responsibility for their own care and have greater interaction with the local community.
 A House Mother resides with the girls in the TH and therapy and/or medical care continues to be provided as needed.